-In addition to Alex’s work as Junior Counsel to the Grenfell Tower Inquiry, about half of Alex’s trial work is accounted for by complex jury inquests.
+Prior to Alex’s work as Junior Counsel to the Grenfell Tower Inquiry, about half of Alex’s trial work was accounted for by complex jury inquests.
 Alex is often instructed at an early stage and works closely with the client throughout the preparation process, including in respect of any organisational learning relevant to pre-empting Regulation 28 reports.
 His clients include police forces, prisoners/government departments, local authorities, Transport for London, private firms and NHS bodies.
 Alex is accustomed to dealing with inquests attracting significant media coverage.
 Alex’s recent inquests include:

 - Two complex inquests involving the impact of unconventional road design on pedestrian deaths, involving detailed analysis of the design process spanning several decades;